aayush-gc123/Amazon-Nepal-version-clone/README.md

 # Amazon-Nepal-version-clone
-This is the clone of amazon in Nepal version hh
+This is the clone of amazon in Nepal version